biocorecrg/MOP2/docs/about.rst

 Master of Pores is a pipeline writte in Nextflow DSL2 for the analysis of Nanopore data.
 It can handle reads from direct RNAseq, cDNAseq, DNAseq etc.

+The pipeline is composed by four modules:
+   - mop_preprocess: preprocessing
+   - mop_mod: detecting chemical modifications.
+It reads the output directly from mop_preprocess
+   - mop_tail: estimating polyA tail size.
+It reads the output directly from mop_preprocess
+   - mop_consensus: it generates a consensus from the predictions from mop_mod.
+It reads the output directly from mop_mod

 The name is inspired by Metallica's `Master Of Puppets <https://www.youtube.com/watch?v=S7blkui3nQc>`_

 .. image:: ../img/master_red.jpg